HTML"> PHP"> XHTML"> XML"> ]> PHP templates: Smarter sans Smarty

 Of course, most of the arguments used here didn't come from me, myself or I.

-Frameworks using pure &PHP; templates
+Frameworks using pure PHP templates

 Finally, you may want to take a look at my own simple function for applying pure PHP templates.